Making Shift Happen:

 Professors

-Developed with upper-division & grad students in mind, Making Shift Happen offers clear, step-by-step guidance that will empower your applied environmental class to start designing projects today.
+Developed with upper division and graduate students in mind, Making Shift Happen offers clear, step-by-step guidance that will empower your applied environmental class to start designing real-world projects today.

 PRACTITIONERS

-This comprehensive playbook provides a proven step-by-step method guaranteed to help you design and execute meaningful behavior change initiatives that transform the world.
+Whether you work for a non-profit, government, or business, this playbook provides a proven step-by-step method that can help you design and execute behavior change initiatives that transform the world.

 PHILANTHROPY

-Rich in methodology and practical tools, Making Shift Happen is the perfect guidebook for nonprofits and grantees needing to shift behavior and reach sustainability goals.
+Behavior is embedded in most problems that environmentalists are trying to solve.
+Rich in methodology and practical tools, Making Shift Happen is the perfect toolkit for you and your grantees working to shift behaviors and reach sustainability goals.

 EVERYONE